Contents

 Peach

-A soft, juicy fruit with a fuzzy, pink or yellow skin and a sweet, yellow or white flesh.
+A soft fruit with fuzzy skin and sweet, juicy flesh.

 Types of Fruits (Everyday English Classification)